zeevfischer/robots_1/README.md

 For the drone movement, there are two main variables: one is for the wall direction that we are following, and the second is the main movement direction if we are close enough to the wall.

 ## How To Run
+**Noat: Basic understanding of running code is required.
+There are no special downloads needed; however, keep in mind that some workspaces may differ from others.**
+1. for this project we used PyCharm you are encouraged to do the same.
-1. Open a workspace that can run Python code.
+2. Open a workspace that can run Python code.
-2. Download the repository and insert the main.py file and the maps directory into your Python workspace.
+3. Download the repository and insert the main.py file and the maps directory into your Python workspace.
-3. In the main.py file, in the function main, there is a variable called image_path that you need to update to the correct path for your system.
+4. In the main.py file, in the function main, there is a variable called "image_path" that you need to update to the correct path to the map in your system.
 This should be the path to the Maps directory included in this repository.